In this article, we will build a simple microservice application using Docker and deploy it on a local Kubernetes cluster.

 To create a docker image, run the following instructions.

-- Creating Spring Boot jar: run command
+- Creating Spring Boot jar: run the command

 mvnw clean package spring-boot:repackage